adegenaar/adegenaar/README.md

   - Fusion 360 to feed my 3D Printing habit and building cases for my electronic creations
   - Writing bots for Twitch & Discord
   - Automating YouTube and Spotify
-- 🌱 I’m want to learn:
+- 🌱 I’m wanting to learn:
   - Alexa skills and IOT integration
   - More about AWS
   - More about Mulesoft and API design
 - 👯 I’m looking to collaborate on interfacing hardware to the web (IOT) ...
-- 🥅 2020 Goals: To make it to 2021 while contributing more to Open Source projects
+- 🥅 2022 Goals: To make it to 2023 while contributing more to Open Source projects
 - 😄 Pronouns: Don't care, just don't be rude
 - ⚡ Fun fact: My beard is currently blue...